green-party-dublin-central/nh-web/site/content/post/covid-19-and-the-impact-on-people-with-disabilities.md

 ---
 title: Covid-19 and the Impact on People with Disabilities
 date: 2021-06-17T14:22:59.878Z
-description: Neasa spoke in the Dáil to the impact of Covid-19 on people with disabilities within the education system.
+description: Neasa spoke in the Dáil on the impact of Covid-19 on people with disabilities within the education system.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/_FiiVgGDDo4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>